 Lecturers within the field of marine animal bioacoustics will provide half day seminars that describe fundamental aspects of underwater sound and marine animal behavior, summarize the present state of the field, identify current obstacles and challenges, and discuss important “hot topics” areas.

 This program takes place bi-annually.
-The next program will take place in person on June 12-17, 2022.
-Location will be determined by April 2022, and will take place ether at UNH or Syracuse University.
+The next program will take place in person in summer 2024.
+Location is TBD.

 Each topic module will include an introductory lecture followed by group discussions or group projects to gain a more in-depth understanding of the issues.
 Structured social activities will also allow for students and research scientists to interact informally to develop lasting professional mentorships for guiding the next generation of marine bioacoustics scientists.

 Course topics include: